Sumboard

 The organizations shipping conversational BI to customers successfully share a pattern: they start with one well-defined use case (often a specific dashboard or report), prove the value, then expand.
 Trying to make everything conversational on day one leads to overwhelm.

-Conversational BI represents more than a new feature—it's a fundamental shift in how people interact with data.
+Conversational BI represents more than a new feature.
+It's a fundamental shift in how people interact with data.
 From structured interfaces that require learning how to ask questions, to natural language that adapts to how you already think.

 For internal teams, it accelerates decision-making by removing the technical barrier between question and insight.
 For customer-facing products, it transforms analytics from a static reporting tool into an interactive exploration experience.